chantelwetzel-noaa/copper_rockfish_2021/write_up/n_ca/_main.knit.md

 ### Commercial Fishery

 #### Landings

-State description of recreational removal data --- To be provided by Budrick.

 The commercial removals for copper rockfish were combined into a single fleet by aggregating across gear types and fish landed live vs. dead (Table \ref{tab:allcatches} and Figure \ref{fig:catch}).
 The grouping of all commercial landings into a single fleet was driven by the limited length composition data available per gear type.
 Additionally, commercial length data available in Pacific Fisheries Information Network (PacFIN) database for California did not have the needed information to identify samples from live or dead fish (e.g., condition code) preventing the ability to evaluate the data based on live vs. dead landing.